ScottLogic/blog/_posts/2024-05-16-noJS-2-stochastic-boogaloo.md

 1. Use integer division (see previous post) to create a modulo function and map the input to between 0 and 2π
 2. Use a bunch of maths and retries to map the input to a value between 0 and π/2
 3. Painfully implement the expansion series of trig functions
-4. Realise that while I've been playing around with this, trig functions have been added the css spec
+4. Realise that while I've been playing around with this, trig functions have been added the CSS spec
 5. Question my life choices

-Given the advances in the css spec to add trigonometric and other mathematical functions, writing a full scientific calculator within reach.
-While I have not yet attempted this, a possible limitation is that the [css spec](https://www.w3.org/TR/css-values-3/#calc-syntax) only asks browsers to support up to 20 terms in a `calc`, and while I haven't seen this exact limit in action, the main browsers do give up after a certain amount of complexity.
+Given the advances in the CSS spec to add trigonometric and other mathematical functions, writing a full scientific calculator within reach.
+While I have not yet attempted this, a possible limitation is that the [CSS spec](https://www.w3.org/TR/css-values-3/#calc-syntax) only asks browsers to support up to 20 terms in a `calc`, and while I haven't seen this exact limit in action, the main browsers do give up after a certain amount of complexity.

 ## FAQ

-#### When are you gonna stop?
+#### When are you going to stop with this madness?
-Probably now
+I currently have no plans to continue

 #### Did you write this blog post just so you could say the words "Stochastic Boogaloo"?
 No comment

 ## Wrap up
 While I was making these apps, there were many points at which I deemed something to be 'impossible'.
 Things like functioning decimals; an evenly distributed 'random' selector; and functioning audio seemed out of scope for rules and format I had chosen.
 But because I had the freedom to stop and think about this with no deadline, I was able to overcome the challenges.
 When working with practical problems, we are faced with real-world pressures and time limits and this can often leave us with an incomplete view of the true power of the tech we work with.
 I encourage anyone with an interest to explore the limits of a technology and the power of their creativity.
 Maybe this will help you in your day to day job.
-However I wouldn't suggest rewriting any of your webapps in css only any time soon.
+However I wouldn't suggest rewriting any of your webapps in CSS only any time soon.